essenius/FitNesseFitSharpFibonacciDemo/README.md

 # Introduction
-This repo contains a demo on how to use FitNesse with FitSharp.
+This repo contains a demo on how to setup and use FitNesse with FitSharp.
 It include a FitNesse test page as well as a corresponding C# fixture.

 # Installation and Startup

 ## Windows
-1. Ensure you have a Java JRE installed (8 or higher, preferably 11).
+1. Ensure you have a Java JRE installed (version 8 or higher, preferably 11).
 OpenJDK 11 has been tested and works well.
 2. Ensure that Java is in the path.
 3. Create folder for FitNesse: ```mkdir %LOCALAPPDATA%\FitNesse```
 4. Download FitNesse from http://fitnesse.org/FitNesseDownload and copy or move ```fitnesse-standalone.jar``` to ```%LOCALAPPDATA%\FitNesse```